andpenguin/AA-Coop-Tracker/README.md

 It also has bonus features that help with managing runs in the Admin Dashboard such as downloading your world file remotely, and controlling when your server should reset worlds (https://github.com/Civitello/MCSRS)

-##Contributions:
+<h1>Contributions</h1>

 If you would like to contribute any suggestions, Contact me on Discord: and_penguin#7114.
 I'll consider adding new features by popular demand, so just tell me if you want something new

-If you want to support me and the project, any contributions to my PayPal are greatly appreciated.
+If you want to support me and the project, any contributions to my PayPal [here](https://www.paypal.com/donate?hosted_button_id=YHS2HDH2G4K62) are greatly appreciated.
 The project will always be free and open source, but any donations are extremely welcome, and will get your name added to the bottom of everyone's trackers.

-##Automatic Installation
+<h1>Automatic Installation</h1>

 Using the trackerserver_installation.sh script, installating the combo of the multi instance resetting server and the tracker at once (which are designed to go hand in hand as the tracker has controls that manage the resetting), installation as of v1.2.0 is now super simple!
 (Scripts for 1.17 are coming soon)